-NDDB has established a state-ofthe-art animal disease diagnostic and research facility at Hyderabad with ISO 9001:2015 and ISO/IEC 17025:2017 accreditation.
+research facility at Hyderabad with ISO 9001:2015 and ISO/IEC 17025:2017 accreditation.
 The laboratory has been participating in international proficiency testing programmes with 100 per cent agreement in the test results.
 The laboratory has received nearly one lakh samples during the year for screening of various bovine diseases namely, brucellosis, infectious bovine rhinotracheitis (IBR), bovine viral diarrhoea (BVD), foot-and-mouth disease (FMD), Johne's disease (JD), bovine genital campylobacteriosis (BGC) and trichomonosis.
-The laboratory also supports various pilot projects on disease control implemented by NDDB and has initiated surveillance on antimicrobial resistance (AMR) in bacterial agents causing bovine mastitis.
+The laboratory also supports various pilot projects on disease control implemented by NDDB and has initiated surveillance on antimicrobial resistance (AMR) in bacterial agents the-art animal disease diagnostic and causing bovine mastitis.